MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/add-external-user.md

 * You must be a member of the Project Collection Administrators  or Project Administrators group for the organization that you want to invite external users to.

-* The Azure AD tenant to which you want to invite external users must allow you to add new users based on your Azure Active Directory guest policies.
-Learn [how to become eligible to invite external users on your Azure AD tenant](/azure/active-directory/active-directory-b2b-delegate-invitations).
+* The Azure AD tenant, to which you want to invite external users, must allow adding new users, per your Azure AD guest policies.
+For more information, see [how to become eligible to invite external users on your Azure AD tenant](/azure/active-directory/active-directory-b2b-delegate-invitations).

 ## Invite external user